China signals zero-Covid relaxation after protests

 The death on Wednesday of former Chinese leader Jiang Zemin -- who came to power just after Tiananmen -- saw the ruling Communist Party emphasise his role in that crackdown.

-US Secretary of State Antony Blinken, asked about the protests in an interview with NBC News, said that people in every country should be able to "make known their frustration" through peaceful protests.
+Asked about the protests in an interview with NBC News, United States Secretary of State Antony Blinken said that people in every country should be able to "make known their frustration" through peaceful protests.

 "In any country where we see that happening and then we see the government take massive repressive action to stop it, that's not a sign of strength, that's a sign of weakness," he said.